How Does Exercise Affect Bone Health in Older Adults?

 In conjunction with bone health medications, exercise can have a positive impact on medication effectiveness, side effects, and overall need for medication.

-Also See: Can Exercise Reverse Muscle Loss In Older Adults?
+Also See: Can Exercise Help With Improving Balance And Coordination In Older Adults?

 Enhanced effectiveness of medications